Jiangye-Song/are-you-a-good-ai/README.md

 ## 🎮 How to Play

 1. You'll see a question that needs an AI-style response
-2. Three AI models (answering different questions) suggest 1-5 words each
+2. Three AI models (answering different questions) suggest words to continue your response
-3. Duplicate words are automatically collapsed into unique choices
-4. Select words one by one to build your response (up to 12 words)
+3. Select words one by one to build your response (up to 12 words)
+4. Watch the loading skeleton while the next word suggestions are generated
 5. Click submit when ready, or let the game end at the word limit
 6. Get scored on how coherent and relevant your response is!
+7. See your "best steps" score showing how often you picked optimal words

 ## 🚀 Features

 - **Chat-style UI** - Modern interface similar to ChatGPT/Claude
+- **Hybrid AI approach** - GPT-4o-mini with logprobs for word suggestions, Llama 8B for question generation and scoring
-- **Dynamic word generation** - AI models suggest contextual next words
+- **Two-step word generation** - First token from GPT-4o-mini, continuation from Llama for natural words
-- **Smart deduplication** - Duplicate suggestions collapse into unique choices
+- **Probability tracking** - Each word choice shows its probability, tracks optimal vs suboptimal selections
+- **Best steps metric** - See how many optimal word choices you made (best steps / total steps)
 - **Real-time streaming** - Watch your response build word by word
+- **Loading states** - Skeleton UI shows while generating next word options
-- **AI scoring** - Get feedback on coherence and relevance
+- **AI scoring** - Get feedback on coherence and relevance (boosted by +20 for better experience)
+- **Punctuation enhancement** - Final answer gets natural punctuation added by AI
 - **Distractor reveal** - See all three questions at the end
 - **Word tracking** - View all unique words generated during the game